Feeling like your Metabolism is sluggish or sleeping? Here are some Foods that can Help Boost Your Metabolism

 - Nuts-A small handful of nuts are great as a snack and are high in protein.
 Pumpkin seeds, in general, are not only high in protein but also in iron and magnesium.

-- You can also add nuts in your salads, on top of chia puddings or overnight oats, in smoothies, and your next meals.
+- You can also add nuts in your salads, on top of chia puddings or overnight oats, in smoothies, and in your next meals.

 - Quinoa & Whole Grain-Unlike refined grains, whole grains contain fill-you-up fiber, are anti-inflammatory, and may be beneficial for weight management.
 Quinoa, in particular, is also high in protein.
 Don’t be scared of whole grains or quinoa because they have carbohydrates.
 Incorporate more in your next salads, as a side, with one-pot meals, and even make a bowl.